How to Set Goals in Your Bridal Sewing Business

 When goals are too big or too aggressive, they can trigger overwhelm instead of action.
 You end up feeling discouraged, and then suddenly the goals that were supposed to inspire you start making you feel like a failure.

-We want goals that help you build trust with yourself.
+We don’t want that!
+We want goals that help you actually build trust with yourself.
+Goals that help you say, “Oh!
+I did the thing!”

 That feeling matters more than you think.